Aniseed123/bittorrent/README.md

 # bittorrent
-A simulation of how Bit Torrent, the popular P2P supported file sharing algorithm, work.
+A simulation of how Bit Torrent, the popular P2P supported file sharing algorithm, works.
 The simulation is executed in C++.

 Standard peer-to-peer file sharing networks consist of “seeds” and “peers”.
 The “seeds” are the users that possess the